whitstir/startup/notes.md

 ## AWS

 Today I learned how to create an EC2 instance with the class AMI.
 I also figured out how to create the key pair and saved it to a safe place on my computer for easy and secure access.
 The command for shelling into the server is ssh -i [key pair file] ubuntu@[ip address] and will take me to the ubuntu home directory.
 Another thing that I learned is how to create an elastic IP address for my server instance.
+The link to my public server is http://34.233.208.96

 ## Caddy